Troubleshooting Lancia Check Engine Light

 You must first identify the fault code that triggered the ‘check engine light to fix the problem.
-Every time a check engine light goes on, a specific Diagnostic Trouble Code is stored in the memory.
+A specific Diagnostic Trouble Code is stored in the memory whenever a check engine light goes on.
 However, access to these codes is possible using an OBD-II scanner.

 These devices range from something simple as a Bluetooth OBD adapter that connects to an application on your smartphone over dedicated hand-held scan tools to powerful diagnostic tools.

 The YOUCANIC Full System Scanner can read and clear codes through every control module of the vehicle.
 This scanner supports all vehicle makes and models.

 These instructions work on 2000 and newer Lancia models, including:

 - Loose gas cap: A loose, damaged, or missing gas cap can trigger the check engine light.

 - Mass airflow sensor: The MAF sensor determines the mass flow rate of air entering a fuel-injected internal combustion engine.
 The air mass information is necessary for the engine control unit (ECU) to balance and deliver the correct fuel mass to the engine.

 - Oxygen Sensor: O2 sensor is mounted in the exhaust manifold to monitor how much-unburned oxygen is in the exhaust as the exhaust exits the engine.